brand icon Jul29

 5. Morning-of items

-This bag never leaves my backpack, ever.
+This bag never leaves my travel bag, ever.
 And I never borrow cords from it when I’m not traveling.
 I don’t want to be scrambling when I’m traveling to find the cords I need or arrive somewhere and realize I’m missing a key charger.
-So I keep this easily accessible in my backpack.

-I purchased my first piece of AWAY luggage about a few years ago, after having the same luggage since I graduated college over 12 years ago.
+I purchased my first piece of AWAY luggage a few years ago after having the same luggage since I graduated from college almost 20 years ago.
 And it’s been worth EVERY penny.
 It holds more than my soft-shell luggage, keeps things organized, and is so much lighter.
 And light luggage is key when you’re 5’1″ and trying to lift luggage into the overhead bins.
 (Maybe I shouldn’t have quit CrossFit!)

-I own the Bigger AWAY carry-on luggage and the AWAY medium suitcase for when I have to check bags.
-I typically only check a bag if my son is coming with me and I’m packing for two and/or need my hands free.
+I own the Bigger AWAY carry-on luggage and the AWAY medium suitcase for when I check bags, but I typically only check a bag if my son is coming with me and I’m packing for two and/or need my hands free.

 My luggage also has a dirty clothes bag, so I just put the dirty stuff in there and put it in the place where my running clothes were.
 That typically makes up the bulk of what’s super gross and has to be contained anyway.

 I list each day, what I have planned and the weather while I’m there.
 Then, I list out exactly what I wear, including jackets and shoes.
-It helps me identify if I was planning on bringing something I’ll only wear once so I can change that approach.
+It helps me identify if I was planning on bringing something I’ll only wear once so I can switch it with something more versatile.
 It also helps me more easily see where I can mix and match outfits.

 packing tips outfit planning